hannotify/a-birds-eye-view-of-version-control-with-pijul/sections/2-introducing-pijul.md

 note:

-So let's address the name first.
+So let's address the name of this version control system first.
-...
+[explain the name]

 ---